 Every patient must be risk assessed.
 Assessment must be recorded in the patient records.
 It is the responsibility of the consultant in charge to decide on the appropriate VTE prophylaxis.
 Follow recommendations recorded in the patient specific VTE prophylaxis instruction sheet.
-Contra-indications or drug interactions with any of these agents must be observed - if in doubt discuss directly with consultant's team.
+Contra-indications and drug interactions with any of these agents must managed appropriately- see BNF for details.
+If in doubt discuss directly with consultant's team.